Wwweero/StudyLine/README.md

 # StudyLine
-A simple python CLI application to create, study, and test flashcards, with persistent storage using a JSON file.
+A simple python CLI application to create, study, and test flashcards.